 - Queue concurrency: A feature to throttle the number of operations on a queue based on parallelism.

-- Queue Resources (Roadmap): A feature to throttle the number of operations on a queue based on resources (CPU/Memory/GPU/...).
+- Queue resources and cost quota: A feature to throttle the number of operations on a queue based on resources (CPU/Memory/GPU/...) or operations' costs.

 - Queue agent: A feature to route operations on a queue to a namespace or cluster.

 - Concurrency management: A feature to limit the number of operations queued.

 - Resume & Restart: Scheduling operation by resuming, restarting, and copying previous operation runs.

 - Conditional scheduling: A feature to start operation on nodes or queues based on inputs data or to completely skip scheduling the operation.

 - Manual approval: A feature to pause and suspend operations and pipelines and wait for human approval to resume the work.

 - Operation cache layer: A feature to reduce the cost and execution time by avoiding and skipping similar work.